qcri-social/AIDR/API-documentation.md

 GET `.../persister/genCSV?collectionCode=XXX&exportLimit=34234`

 `collectionCode` represents the code of collection for which a CSV file should be generated.

 `exportLimit` represents limit of tweets to be exported.
 Datatype of this parameter is number.

+Note: this export service uses full tweet content.
+Use the next service if only tweet-ids needed to be exported.

+## Generate CSV of all tweets (only tweet-ids)

+GET `.../persister/genTweetIds?collectionCode=XXX`

+`collectionCode` represents the code of collection for which a CSV file should be generated.